Kazmimasooma/Group-1-Disney/README.md

 ### Elbow curve

-After plotting and elbow curve with the features above, it is clear that there are **3 strong groups** within these movies with the **inertia / coefficient of 4.194e+3 or 4194 in decimal terms.** One of the biggest drawback of this model is the random starting point of the centroids therefore every time this model is executed, the inertia can be a different.
+After plotting an elbow curve with the features above, it is clear that there are **3 strong groups** within these movies with the **inertia / coefficient of 4.194e+3 or 4194 in decimal terms.** One of the biggest drawback of this model is the random starting point of the centroids therefore every time this model is executed, the inertia can be a different.
 However the K remains consistent at 3.
 Please see below.

  ![elbow_curve](Image/Elbow_Curve.gif)